TomTruyen/FuzzySearchLaravel/README.md

 ## What is different?

-Fuzzyness does not keep track of the total "fuzzy score" of all your "whereFuzzy" calls.
+* Fuzzyness does not keep track of the total "fuzzy score" of all your "whereFuzzy" calls.

-**Reason**: Not keeping track of total fuzzy score speeds up the querying in a database with 100k+ records by a lot.
+   * **Reason**: Not keeping track of total fuzzy score speeds up the querying in a database with 100k+ records by a lot.
 The downside is that ordering by total fuzzy score is not built-in
+* Option to add a custom list of matchers
+* Option to use the full list of preset matchers or a slimmed down version

+## About the package

 This package enables pseudo fuzzy-searching within Laravel database and Eloquent queries.
 Due to its pattern matching methods, it only supports **MySQL** or **MariaDB**, though I welcome any PRs to enable support for databases like Postgres.